-We remark that we expect similar results to be true for critical percolation on hyperbolic random planar maps, for which an annealed GHP scaling limit was obtained in \cite{archercroydon2023scaling}.
+We also remark that we expect similar results to be true for critical percolation on hyperbolic random planar maps, for which an annealed GHP scaling limit was obtained in \cite{archercroydon2023scaling}.
 However, the quenched analysis is more delicate due to the loss of tree structure, which means in particular that clusters can (in theory) be disjoint in some annulus and then merge again outside the annulus.

 \paragraph{Organisation.} The paper is organised as follows.
 In Section \ref{sctn:background} we give background on quenched critical percolation on Galton--Watson trees as well as scaling limits of the latter.
 In Section \ref{sctn:size conv} we prove Theorem \ref{thm:ConvergenceOfSize}.
-In Section \ref{sctn:contour limit} we establish the main ingredient to prove Theorem \ref{main_theorem}, namely the {convergence of the contour functions} and the verification of the variance condition, postponing the proof of one technical proposition to the Appendix.
+In Section \ref{sctn:contour limit} we establish the main ingredient to prove Theorem \ref{main_theorem}, namely the {convergence of the height functions} via a second moment estimate, postponing the proof of one technical proposition to the Appendix.
+In Section \ref{section_conditioning_on_the_size} we explain in detail how to deduce the first statement of Theorem \ref{theorem_exactconditioning} from Theorem \ref{main_theorem}, via a careful analysis of the law of $\# \C$, conditionally on $\C_{n, \eps}$.
+Again we postpone some technical details to the Appendix.
+In Section \ref{section_conditioning_on_the_height} we also give an outline of how the same approach works when conditioning on the height.
 Finally in Section \ref{sctn:SRW conv} we explain the framework needed to deduce Corollary \ref{cor:SRW convergence}.

 \paragraph{Acknowledgements.} The research of EA was partially funded by ANR ProGraM (reference ANR-19-CE40-0025).
 We are also grateful to ENS Lyon and ENS Paris-Saclay for funding the research of Tanguy Lions.